 Private exchange: allows a publisher (or group of publishers) to sell into real-time bidding and/or agency trading desk systems by invitation only.

-Programmatic buying: an automated method of buying media based on a predefined set of parameters by ad buyer.
+Programmatic advertising or programmatic buying: an automated method of buying media based on a predefined set of parameters by ad buyer.

 Reach: The total number of people who see your ad.

 Real-time bidding: the buying and selling of online ad impressions through real-time auctions.